snehas82523/e-waste-disposal-system/README.md

 ### Functional Requirements

 #### 1. Employee Management (CRUD)
 * Create: Admin can add new employees with name, email, phone, role, and start date
 * Read: Admin can view all employees and search by name
 * Update: Employee status can be modified (Active/Inactive)
 * Delete: Admin can remove employees from the system

 #### 2. Pickup Request Management (CRUD)

-* Create: Public users can submit pickup requests with item description and type
+* Create: Public users can submit pickup requests via their dashboard
-* Read: Admin and employees can view requests; users can track their requests
+* Read: Admin and employees can view requests; users can track their specific requests
 * Update: Admin can assign requests to employees; employees can update status
 * Delete: Requests can be archived after completion

 #### 3. User Management

-* Create: System creates demo users for public submissions
+* Create: Users can register for their own accounts
 * Read: Retrieve user information for request tracking
-* Authentication: Admin login/logout functionality
+* Authentication: Secure Login/Logout functionality for Users and Admins

 #### 4. Request Assignment & Workflow
 * Admin assigns pickup requests to specific employees
 * Employees update request status through workflow stages:
   * Created -> Assigned -> Picked Up -> Delivered to Center -> Processed -> Closed

 ### Non-Functional Requirements

 #### 1. Ease of Use
 * Intuitive user interface with clear navigation
 * Responsive design for desktop and mobile devices
 * Real-time feedback for user actions
 * Search and filter capabilities for data management

 #### 2. Performance
 * Fast page load times (< 2 seconds)
 * Efficient database queries using SQLAlchemy ORM
 * Asynchronous API calls for smooth user experience
 * Minimal server response time for CRUD operations

 #### 3. Data Integrity
 * Foreign key constraints to maintain referential integrity
 * Input validation on both frontend and backend
 * Transaction rollback on errors